Arthur Grenfell Clarke: As Financial Secretary

-Clarke oversaw Hong Kong's finances during a period of dramatic economic growth, and an expansion of the reach of government, which had hitherto had a skeletal role in the lives of most Hong Kong residents.
-Nevertheless, like most of his predecessors and successors, his principles were that the government should exercise minimal intervention in the practical economic activity of the territory.
+Clarke oversaw Hong Kong's finances during a period of dramatic economic growth and an expansion of government reach, which had previously played a skeletal role in the lives of most Hong Kong residents.
+Nevertheless, like most of his predecessors and successors, he believed the government should exercise minimal intervention in the territory's practical economic activity.

 He held the post of Financial Secretary during the 1953 Shek Kip Mei Fire, which led to the government's rapid introduction of a public housing programme: within three years some 200,000 people were so accommodated.
 Public spending increased from HK$285 million in 1952, when Clarke took up the post, to $1,072 million in 1961 when he left.
-Nevertheless, taxes were not raised, with the standard rate kept at 12.5 percent throughout his tenure, yet the government's finances were consistently in surplus as a result of Hong Kong's growing economy.
-Indeed, the territory's reserves increased from $219 million to $412 million under his stewardship.
+Nevertheless, taxes were not raised—the standard rate remained at 12.5 percent throughout his tenure—yet the government’s finances were consistently in surplus due to Hong Kong’s growing economy.
+Indeed, the territory’s reserves increased from $219 million to $412 million under his stewardship.

 Like his two successors, Clarke tried unsuccessfully to introduce a normal (full, schedular) income tax.

 In 1961, he raised property tax from 6.25 percent to 12.5 percent, following a failed attempt seven years earlier, under opposition from the Chinese business community.